What are disputed transactions?

 How to complain

 The first thing you should do is explain to the business what’s happened and why you’re complaining.
-The quicker disputed transactions are noticed and queried, the greater the chance that they can be put right.
+The quicker disputed transactions are noticed and queried, the greater the chance they can be put right.
 We only look at complaints that a business has had a chance to look at first, unless both sides agree.

-The business should look at the complaint within certain time limits and give you their final response, and within 8 weeks for most types of complaint.
+The business should look at the complaint within certain time limits.
+They should give you their final response within 8 weeks for most types of complaint.

 If you’re not happy with their response, you can bring your complaint to us.